kelexel/rstream/README.md

 Notes on Transcoding
 ---

-* ffmpeg is required by rstream-transcoder
+* ffmpeg is required for transcoding
 * Transcoding only works on nginx for now (as of restream-0.5), but I'm working on it for crtmpd
-* rstream-transcoder needs an actual *streamname*, it will not auto-transcode all streams pushed to the rtmpd (-yet-)

 Changelog
 ======